-Fruit Flies, Gnats, and other Flying Insects in a Worm Bin
+Fruit Flies, Gnats, and House Flies in a Worm Bin

 If your food scraps are buried under the surface of the bedding it will help in two ways.
 First, the flying insects will have a harder time finding it, and secondly, the worms will have an easier time finding it which means they'll eat it quicker before any other competitor could find it.